nallagondu/production_ed/week2/day3.md

 1. In the left sidebar, click **Model access** (under Foundation models)
 2. Click **Manage model access** or **Enable specific models** button
 3. Find the **Amazon** section
-4. Check the boxes for:
+4. Check the boxes for these models. _Note that you might need to change region (top right) if these models aren't available._
    - ✅ Nova Micro
    - ✅ Nova Lite
    - ✅ Nova Pro